lumeland/lume.land/docs/getting-started/reuse-layouts.md

 ---

-In the [previous step](./page-data.md) we learned to define variables in the pages that can be used by the layouts.
+In the [previous step](./page-data.md) we learned to define variables in the pages that can be used by layouts.
 This allows reusing the same layout for multiple pages with different content.

 Create the file `second-page.md` in your project directory and add front matter